Raku/advent/raku-advent-2020/local-drafts/p6steve-rudolph-on-raku.md

 	}
 }
 ```
-Now, after setting the compass Variation, Rudolph can enter in his magnetic compass reading and get back the
+Now, after setting the compass variation, Rudolph can enter in their magnetic compass reading and get back the
 Bearing to True North.
 ```
 $Physics::Navigation::variation = CompassAdjustment.new( value => 7, compass => <W> );